peterldowns/pgtestdb/README.md

-It will use both golang-level locks and Postgres-level [advisory locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) to synchronize, meaning that your migrations will only run one time per test package no matter how many tests, or how many packages, you're testing at the same time.
+It will use both golang-level locks and Postgres-level [advisory locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) to synchronize, meaning that your migrations will only run one time no matter how many tests or packages are being tested in parallel.

 Once it creates your brand new fresh test database, pgtestdb will `t.Log()` the connection string so that iff your test fails you can connect to the database and figure out what happened.

 ### `pgtestdb.Config`

-The `Config` struct contains the details needed to connect to a Postgres server.
-Make sure to connect with a user that has the necessary permissions to create new databases and roles.
-Most likely you want to connect as the default `postgres` user, since you'll be connecting to a dedicated testing-only Postgres server as described earlier.

 ```go
 // This config will connect to a database with the connection string: